Dan-Eli/geo_sim_processing/README.md

 **Simplified**: The simplified Line String or Polygon Layer

-## How it works
+## Rule of thumb for the use of Simplify

-Simplifier is an excellent tool to remove vertices on features with high vertex densities.
+Simplify (Douglas-Peucker) is an excellent tool to remove vertices on features with high vertex densities while preserving spatial relations between geometries.
 Try it with small tolerance value and then use [Reduce Bend](#Reduce-Bend) to [generalize features](#Line-Simplification-versus-Line-Generalization).